palindrom615/problem-solving-cpp/README.md

 ### Add common utils

-Header-only might be enough now; Add utils inside `includes` directory.
-Assume that `includes/dijkstra.hpp` is implemented.
-Now the header file can be used inside solution like:
+Header-only library inside `includes` directory is automatically linked.
+Suppose that `includes/dijkstra.hpp` is implemented.
+The header file can be used inside solution like:

 ```c++
 ...
 #include <dijkstra.hpp>